mgeorge041/Conquest-of-Might/Scripts/README.txt

-This folder contains the scripts for the following game objects in Joseph's game:
+This folder contains the scripts for general game objects within the game and the folders for all the more specific scripts

-Map
-Tile
-Card
-Hand
-Camera